-After an initial disqualification, many states deny benefits for the duration of the claimant's unemployment and require requalification through work in a subsequent job for a minimum period before being separated for non-disqualifying reasons.
+After an initial disqualification, many states deny benefits for the duration of the claimant's unemployment and require requalification through work in a subsequent job for a minimum period before being separated for nondisqualifying reasons.
 This subsequent work requirement is now the most common duration penalty.

-In 2011 and early 2012 Congress enacted three significant acts impacting federal and state unemployment compensation.
-The Trade Adjustment Assistance

-Extension Act of 2011, The Temporary Payroll Tax Cut Continuation Act of 2011, and The Middle Class Tax Relief And Job Creation Act of 2012.
-A review of the primary provisions of these acts affecting unemployment compensation is provided on pages 142 - 145 of this book.
+In 2011, 2012, 2013 and 2014, Congress enacted significant acts impacting federal and state unemployment compensation: The Trade Adjustment Assistance Extension Act of 2011, The Temporary Payroll Tax Cut Continuation Act of 2011, The Middle Class Tax Relief Job Creation Act of 2012, the American Taxpayer Relief Act of 2012, and the Tax Increase Prevention Act of 2014.
+A review of the primary provisions of these acts affecting unemployment compensation is provided on pages 150 - 153 of this book.